salah5495/POS-app-react/README.md

-# ASimple Point of Sale react app
+# A Simple Point of Sale react app
 ## Features
 The app has mainly 3 sections:
 * Products Section: where the products are displayed and you can select the product you want to sell